mcasimir/regsecret-operator/README.md

 }
 ```

-Then upload it as a secret in kubernetes:
+Upload it as a secret in kubernetes:

 ```
 kubectl -n kube-system create secret generic regsecret-operator-config --from-file=config=./config.json